-Whether for a smokey wildfire, influenza outbreak, or dusty cleanup operation, one of the most important pieces of personal protection equipment might also seem like the least obvious: a proper respirator or dust mask.
+Whether for a smokey wildfire, respiratory illness outbreak, or dusty cleanup operation, one of the most important pieces of personal protection equipment might also seem like the least obvious: a proper respirator or dust mask.
 Many of us seek out this first line of defense for sitting in a hospital waiting room, mowing lawns, or living in areas where wildfires are common.
 One of the most affordable types of general-purpose respirator masks is known by its National Institute for Occupational Safety and Health (NIOSH) rating: N95.
 These masks, available in a wide variety of designs and colors, all serve the same purpose: to prevent pollen, dust, smoke, and viruses from entering the body through the respiratory system.

 N95 masks are often distributed in bulk during outbreaks of communicable diseases or certain types of natural disasters.
 Many companies keep a supply of N95 masks on hand to protect employees and visitors from the hazards of dust or dry chemicals produced on factory floors.

 If you’re searching for the best N95 masks available today, we urge shoppers to determine their needs before committing to a specific type of protective gear, as individual respiration or dust mask requirements vary.